Home » Vegan Recipes by Cuisine » Indian Inspired » Chickpea Tikka Masala

 top down view of a bowl filled with a serving of easy vegan chickpea tikka masala and rice in a bowl with spoon.

 Let me know if you make this chickpea tikka masala recipe!
 Leave a comment and rate it below.
-I love to hear what you think, or any changes you make.
+I love hearing what you think or any changes you make.

 Print